Jchael12/Jchael12/README.md

 **Aspiring Software Developer/Mobile Developer**

-Here are some ideas to get you started:

-- 🔭 I'm an aspiring software developer and mobile developer studying in college.
+I'm an aspiring software developer and mobile developer studying in college.
 I'm currently learning web dev and mobile dev.
 I fell in love with coding since I was on my highschool.
 It feels great to contribute in techworld...

 ---
 ### Languages and Tools